revou-fsse-3/module-1-noviairawati/README.md

 ## My favourite Quote:
 > "The future belongs to those who believe in the beauty of their dreams", Elanor Roosevelt

-Lets get to know each other
+Lets get to know each other :joy: